Polar ecology: Animals

 Due to the harsh weather in the polar regions, there are not many animals.
 The animals that do exist in the polar region are similar between the Antarctic and Arctic regions.
 The animals do differ by the temperature.
 In the Arctic some invertebrates include spiders, mites, mosquitoes and flies.
 In warmer areas of the polar regions moths, butterflies and beetles can be found.
 Some of the larger animals that exist are foxes, wolves, rabbits, hares, polar bears, reindeer/caribou.
 There are various bird species that have been spotted in the Arctic.
 Eight species of birds reside on the polar tundra year round while 150 breed in the Arctic.
 The birds that do breed go to the Arctic between May and July.
 One of the known birds is the snowy owl, which has enough fat on it to be able to survive in the cold temperatures.

 In the Antarctic some invertebrates that exist are mites, fleas and ticks.
 Antarctica is the only continent that does not have a land mammal population.
-There are also no birds that reside in Antarctica.
-Though, it has been known that various birds from South America have been spotted in Antarctica.
+Though, bird populations can be found along the coast.
 Two studies have assessed the contributions of soil invertebrates to the polar ecosystem in Antarctica, suggesting that biotic interactions play crucial roles in such a seemingly simple ecosystem.

 For animals to be able to live in the polar region they have to have adaptations which allow them to live in the cold and windy environments.
 These animals have originated with these adaptations, and animals that live in these regions are accumulating adaptations to be able to live in this type of environment.
 Some of these adaptations may be to be big and insolated, have a lot of fur, and to be darker.
 Also, many animals live in groups to be able to protect themselves from the cold.
 Animals also tend to be homeotherms which are animals that maintain a high temperature.
 Smaller invertebrates also tend to be smaller in polar regions which helps them conserve energy.